jeremycg/pythoncourse/_posts/2016-02-29-lesson03applied.md

 {% endhighlight %}

 The exact imports depend on your need.
 If you can, only import one or two functions to keep the namespace clean.
-Some packages have their own idiomatic import names - pandas is almost always import as pd, seaborn as sns.
+Some packages have their own idiomatice import names - pandas is almost always import as pd, seaborn as sns.
 You will pick these up by reading other peoples code online.